-The position of Mayor is pre-eminent and when they speak they are considered by the community to be articulating the Council's views.
-The Mayor must put aside their individual views and clearly outline the views of the Council decision in an allinclusive way.
+The position of Mayor is pre-eminent and when he/she speaksthey speak they are considered by the community to be articulating the Council's views.
+The Mayor must put aside his/hertheir individual views and clearly outline the views of the Council decision in an all-inclusive way.

-Where the Mayor desires to speak contrary to the position of the Council they should preface the comments that they are expressing as an individual opinion.
+Where the Mayor desires to speak contrary to the position of the Council he/shethey mustshould preface the comments that they are expressing as an individual opinion.